 Best Breakfast in St. Paul: Honorable Mentions

-There are plenty of other breakfast places which deserve a mention on this list: worthy contenders are Keys Cafe (Downtown St. Paul and Hampden Park), The St. Clair Broiler (Mac-Groveland), and the Egg and I (Hampden Park/University Avenue) are three other excellent, classic breakfast joints in St. Paul.
+There are plenty of other breakfast places which deserve a mention on this list.
+Keys Cafe (Downtown St. Paul and Hampden Park), The St. Clair Broiler (Mac-Groveland), and the Egg and I (Hampden Park/University Avenue) are three other excellent, classic breakfast joints in St. Paul.